 - View more information on the Faculty of Law's website

 - Teaching staff

 - Course materials are provided by the Faculty.

 - Global perspective, Interdisciplinary perspective, Lifelong learning, Scholarship,

 Communication, Critical thinking, Cultural understanding, Ethics, Environmental literacy,

 - Learning Outcomes

-- Students will have a detailed knowledge of:
+Students who successfully complete this paper will have a detailed knowledge of

 - Consumer Credit Law